UoaWDCC/uasc-web/README.md

 Testing is handled with jest and tests should be written where possible

-To test everything, run `yarn test`.
-Otherwise find the relative path of the file to test use `yarn test <relative-file-path>`
+- To test everything, run `yarn test`.
+Otherwise find the relative path of the file to test use `npx jest <file-name>`.

+- To test everyting in backend run `yarn workspace server test` (IMPORTANT if you do not have firebase emulator running!)

+- To test everyting in frontend run `yarn test-client` (TODO: fix naming haha)

+## Emulators

+Don't play around with the prod DB during development.
+Make sure you have firebase cli installed globally with `npm install -g firebase-tools` and run `firebase emulators:start`.
+Both the server and client should be running using the same config.
+This is also important when writing integration tests for the backend.

 ## ENV File format